-Hysterosalpingography helps to determine shape of uterine cavity and shape and patency of fallopian tubes.
-Usually, it’s done during the follicular phase of menstrual cycle when the follicles are most proliferated.
-Having the HSG test done during day one to day fourteen of menstrual cycle is most advantageous as this is the period which has least chances of pregnancy.
+Hysterosalpingography helps to determine the shape of the uterine cavity and the shape and patency of fallopian tubes.
+Usually, it’s done during the follicular phase of the menstrual cycle when the follicles are most proliferated.
+Having the HSG test done from day one to day fourteen of the menstrual cycle is most advantageous as this is the period which has the least chance of pregnancy.

-A HSG test, as such, doesn’t take more than 5 narrow minutes.
+An HSG test, as such, doesn’t take more than 5 narrow minutes.
 However, you should try to be at the chamber around 30 minutes earlier than your scheduled time to prepare for the test.
-Your health care expert might suggest you an over-the-counter pain reliever (analgesic) or antibiotic with regards to the fact that you mayn’t feel very well after the test.
-The test is a bit painful to do, so you would want to discuss the antibiotics that are being prescribed to you with your health care expert.
+Your health care expert might suggest you an over-the-counter pain reliever (analgesic) or antibiotic with regards to the fact that you may not feel very well after the test.
+The test is a bit painful to do, so you would want to discuss the antibiotics that are being prescribed to you with your healthcare expert.

 Why is Hysterosalpingography Test Performed?

 With the HSG test, your doctor will be able to confirm whether a woman’s fallopian tubes are open and the uterus has a normal shape or not.
 It also makes sure the cavity is not affected by fibroids, polyps or scar tissue.
 In simple words, Hysterosalpingography is a histological test used to diagnose the internal organs related to the female reproductive system.
 Through this test, the doctor can easily detect the various causes of infertility and other problems related to pregnancy.